 Vacancies - What's it like to work here?

-The Office of the Police and Crime Commissioner (OPCC) for Humberside currently has a vacancy for an Apprentice Administration Assistant - Click here to find out more
+The Office of the Police and Crime Commissioner (OPCC) for Humberside currently has the following vacancies -

 Benefits of working for the OPCC

 We are a values led organisation committed to meeting our statutory obligations and going above and beyond to create safer communities.
 We are a small team and have a real sense of ‘family’ with a team that works hard and supports each other.

 We constantly seek to be ambitious, brave, compassionate and connecting in everything we do.
 We pride ourselves on being ‘people people’, if you join our team we will trust you to do your best to make a difference by connecting organisations and communities, and give you the tools to do it.
 It’s challenging, rewarding and sometimes fun too, and no two days are ever the same.

 We have a culture of striving to be an ‘employer of choice’ which means we listen to our people and create the conditions for having high levels of engagement.
 In addition to that here’s what you can expect;